 - Add chimney and dormer, then dormer roof

 - Apply snow to roof - lots of snow

 - Make a base for the cottage

 - Glue the cottage to the base

 - Extra - make the Gingerbread version of the Storybook Cottage

 First, get the free pattern for the Storybook Holiday Cottage

 So here is how to get the free pattern for the Storybook Holiday Cottage.
 Simply go to the Paper Glitter Glue library and type in the password to get the pattern.
 All my designs and patterns are listed chronologically.
-So locate the Storybook Holiday Cottage pattern in the December 2020 section of the library.
+So locate the Storybook Holiday Cottage pattern (Design No. 107) in the December 2020 section of the library.

 And how do you get the password to the library?
 Just subscribe to the Paper Glitter Glue newsletter with the form below and you get the password immediately.
 I also will send it to you with every email.
 Well, almost every email, sometimes I forget.